inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 ### Using Tera Term App

-The example ASCII command strings can be sent using standard serial port terminal that supports sending the line ending characters (carriage return and new line).
+The example NMEA command strings can be sent using standard serial port terminal that supports sending the line ending characters (carriage return and new line).
 The Windows desktop app [Tera Term](https://osdn.net/projects/ttssh2/releases/) can be used for this.

 **Setup:**